The Tradition of Cattle Branding in Southern Alberta:

 The primary methods include:

 2.Freeze Branding - This method uses extreme cold rather than heat to create the brand.
 A branding iron is cooled with liquid nitrogen or dry ice and then applied to the hide, which alters the pigment-producing cells.
 Freeze branding leaves a white mark on the animal’s coat, making it visible even from afar.
 It’s considered a more humane alternative to hot branding, as it is reportedly less painful for the animal.
+Who knows.

 3.Ear Tagging and RFID Tags - While not technically branding, ear tagging and RFID (Radio Frequency Identification) tags are widely used in Alberta as supplementary methods of identifying and tracking cattle.
 These tags can be scanned and tracked electronically, which provides additional information about each animal, such as age, health, and breeding history.